dsopas/assessment-mindset/README.md

 If you don't have XMind software, I exported the PNG and the Freemind version.
 If you need other format, please let me know so I can start exporting it in future versions.

 ## How to contribute
 New tasks, tools, typos and other things you think it would help this mindmap, please **Add a new issue on dev branch** on this repo for discussion and validation.
 Remember that tis is open to ALL infosec community so let us all keep things rolling  :thumbsup:.
+Any question, feel free to ping me at [Twitter](https://www.twitter.com/dsopas).

 ## To do
 - Mobile applications mindmap (iOS and Android)